carldelfin/EF-psychopathy/README.md

-## Examining associations between psychopathic traits and executive functions in incarcerated violent offenders
+## Examining Associations Between Psychopathic Traits and Executive Functions in Incarcerated Violent Offenders

-This GitHub repository contains all code used in the study *Examining associations between psychopathic traits and executive functions in incarcerated violent offenders*.
-The study is published in Frontiers in Psychiatry, doi: 10.3389/fpsyt.2018.00310.
+This GitHub repository contains all code used in the study [Examining Associations Between Psychopathic Traits and Executive Functions in Incarcerated Violent Offenders](https://www.frontiersin.org/articles/10.3389/fpsyt.2018.00310/full).

 The repository is structured as follows: